UX/UI

 “There are so many times, like every 10 minutes, it's overwhelming… and why are some buttons blue up top, some in the middle, and then again at the bottom?
 I wasn’t sure which ones actually did something.”

-The process: My role as the lead product designer was to…
+Action: My role as the lead product designer was to…

 • Identify usability bottlenecks through quantitative and qualitative research + perform a site-wide UX audit.